 2.Any claim of biodegradability should be accompanied by a description of specific conditions and environments under which the material or product will undergo degradation in nature

 3.It is strongly recommended that companies provide globally accepted certifications or testing for various biodegradability claims (such as the BPA certification for industrial composting)

 Further in line with the position articulated by the European Commission as well as major CPG companies, Ubuntoo recommends that "biodegradable" plastics should not be considered a solution for littering (or worse a license to litter).
 Appropriate collection and end-of-life solutions (such as industrial composting or home composting) need to be put into place to avoid biodegradable plastics ending up as litter in the environment.

 ECONYL is a product of Aquafil, a global leader in the synthetic fibres industry and a pioneer in quality, innovation and sustainability.
-The company takes nylon waste from landfills and oceans such as fishing nets, aquaculture, fabric scraps from mills and carpets destined for landfills around the world and transforms it into regenerated nylon for fashion and interior industries.
+Through Chemical recycling, the company takes nylon waste from landfills and oceans such as fishing nets, aquaculture, fabric scraps from mills and carpets destined for landfills around the world and transforms it into regenerated nylon for fashion and interior industries.
 It's exactly the same as brand-new nylon and can be recycled, recreated and remoulded again and again.

 The process behind Econyl's breakthrough materials include the following four steps:

 Rescue The ECONYL: Regeneration System starts with rescuing waste, like fishing nets, fabric scraps, carpet flooring and industrial plastic from landfills and oceans all over the world.
 That waste is then sorted and cleaned to recover all the nylon possible.

 Regenerate: Through a radical regeneration and purification process, the nylon waste is recycled right back to its original purity.
 That means ECONYL regenerated nylon is exactly the same as virgin nylon.